-- APEC economies should collectively commit to make available to all business travelers from APEC economies one of the following visa arrangements (in order of preference) for short-term visits by the end of 1998: - Visa-free entry is available in about 40 percent of the 420 possible travel permutations (21 x 20 economies).
+APEC economies should collectively commit to make available to all business travelers from APEC economies one of the following visa arrangements (in order of preference) for short-term visits by the end of 1998: Visa-free entry; The APEC Business Travel Card; or Five-year multiple entry visas.
+Visa-free entry is available in about 40 percent of the 420 possible travel permutations (21 x 20 economies).
 Six economies participate in the Business Travel Card scheme.
 Trade Ministers in June 1998 endorsed economies' collective commitment to grant multiple-entry visas to regular business travelers.

-- 1. Visa-free entry;

-- 2. The APEC Business Travel Card; or

-- 3. Five-year multipleentry visas.

-- APEC economies should establish special immigration lanes at major ports of entry by the end of 1998 for highfrequency business travelers from the region, including holders of fiveyear multiple entry visas.

-- APEC economies should commit to the following service standards for the issuance of business residency permits by 1998:

-- Applications processed within one month of

-- Economies participating in the Business Travel Card program provide special lanes for cardholders. - Members have agreed in principle to raise service standards for residency permits for executives, managers and specialists transferred within companies as follows by end-1999: - Applications processed with a view to finalizing within 30 days of receipt; - Extensions processed with a view to finalizing within 30 days and the applicant should not be required to leave the economy.
+APEC economies should establish special immigration lanes at major ports of entry by the end of 1998 for high- frequency business travelers from the region, including holders of five- year multiple entry visas.
+APEC economies should commit to the following service standards for the issuance of business residency permits by 1998: Applications processed within one month of Economies participating in the Business Travel Card program provide special lanes for cardholders.
+Members have agreed in principle to raise service standards for residency permits for executives, managers and specialists transferred within companies as follows by end-1999: Applications processed with a view to finalizing within 30 days of receipt; Extensions processed with a view to finalizing within 30 days and the applicant should not be required to leave the economy.